 As noted above, only add 1 cup of the sauce to start if you like a less saucy stir fry, adding more as desired.

-Because it is so veggie-filled, it’s hearty and has all the vegetables you probably need, so I don’t necessarily think a vegetable side would add much to the dish.
-If you do want another lighter vegetable, I would suggest something like a bok choy side dish.
+Because it has an abundance of veggies, I don’t necessarily think a vegetable side would add much to the dish.
+It’s hearty enough on its own.
+But if you do want another lighter vegetable, I would suggest something like a bok choy side dish.

 I love to garnish stir fry with slices of green onion (both the white and green parts), cilantro, sesame seeds, and sometimes even a squeeze of fresh lime juice.
 Bean sprouts would be a texture-filled addition if you have them, or some chopped cashews or peanuts, too.